 My garage was getting a little out of control.
 Bulky tools from home improvements projects, boxes upon boxes of holiday decorations, gardening tools, piles of landscaping bags – nothing seemed to have a place.

 It was hard to get work done efficiently – not to mention, find something when I was looking for it.

-It was time to get smart about garage organization and storage.
+It was time to get smart about garage organization, storage, and shelving.